Generative Semantic Communication: Diffusion Models Beyond Bit Recovery: Proposed Method

 whereby the spatial dimension indexes are $u \in [1, H], v \in [1, W]$.

 \textbf{Decoder.} The decoder blocks are crucial for the semantic conditioning of the whole model.
-Indeed, to fully exploit the semantic information, decoder blocks implement spatially-adaptive normalization (SPADE) \cite{park2019SPADE} that replaces group normalization in the encoder.
-The SPADE module introduces semantic content in the data flow by adjusting the activations $\mathbf{a}_i$ as follows
+To fully exploit the semantic information, the decoder blocks implement spatially-adaptive normalization (SPADE) \cite{park2019SPADE} that replaces group normalization in the encoder.
+The SPADE module introduces semantic content in the data flow by adjusting the activations $\mathbf{a}_i$ as follows:

-in which $\text{Norm}(\cdot)$ is the group normalization, and $\mathbf{\gamma}_i, \mathbf{b}_i$ are the spatially-adaptive weights and biases learned from the conditioning semantic map.
-It is worth noting that we train our semantic diffusion model directly with noisy semantic maps to let the network be robust to different channel noises.
-At each step, we simulate varying channel conditions by sampling the noise variance in $\{ 0.9, 0.6, 0.36, 0.22, 0.13, 0.05 0.00 \}$ corresponding to PSNRs in $\{1, 5, 10, 15, 20, 30, 100\}$, weighting perfect channel conditions (PSNR$=100$) higher.
+where $\text{Norm}(\cdot)$ indicates group normalization, and $\mathbf{\gamma}_i, \mathbf{b}_i$ are the spatially-adaptive weights and biases learned from the conditioning semantic map with convolutional layers.
+To adapt DDPMs to the semantic communication setting, we condition the reverse diffusion process on a compressed semantic map, following the conditional DDPM formulation \cite{SahariaSR3}.
+This setup ensures that the generative process remains anchored to semantically informative signals even under extreme noise conditions, theoretically supporting the robustness of semantic generation.
+At each step, we simulate varying channel conditions by sampling the noise variance in $\{ 0.9, 0.6, 0.36, 0.22, 0.13, 0.05, 0.00 \}$ corresponding to PSNRs in $\{1, 5, 10, 15, 20, 30, 100\}$, weighting perfect channel conditions (PSNR$=100$) higher.
 We note that incorporating channel noise during training heavily impacts the quality of generated images in inference.
+A visual representation of the encoder and decoder blocks is shown in Fig. \ref{fig:blocks}.